single-cell-data/SOMA/abstract_specification.md

 writer.write(...)

 reader = soma_impl.open('file:///write/here')
-reader.read(...)  # may not (ideally, will not) see the data written above. writer.close()
+reader.read(...)  # May not (ideally, will not) see the data written above. writer.close()

 post_close = soma_impl.open('file:///write/here')
-post_close.read(...)  # WILL see the data written by write_data.
+post_close.read(...)  # Will see the data written by write_data.
 ```

-Additionally, opened SOMA object instances are not guaranteed to see changes made by other writers after the open completed.
+Additionally, opened SOMA object instances are not guaranteed to see changes made by other writers after they were opened.
 As with atomic writes above, an implementation may provide an even stronger contract guaranteeing that an opened SOMA object will only see a "snapshot" of the object as of the time of opening.
-This applies to all aspects of a SOMA object: data, metadata, collection contents.
+This applies to all aspects of a SOMA object: data, metadata, collection contents, etc.

 ```
 reader = soma_impl.open('file:///important/data')